-Housing
+Housing Policies

-- 6.4 The community accepts the need for some increase in the number, type and affordability of housing, to secure the long-term viability of our settlements.
+6.4 The community accepts the need for some increase in the number, type and affordability of housing, to secure the long-term viability of our settlements.
 It will help retain young people, attract more families and provide accommodation to support an ageing population and those with a disability.
 It will also provide housing for key workers necessary to support and maintain the local community.
 However, the scale, type and distribution of this housing should not be to the detriment of the character of the parish, especially the High Weald AONB.
-The Parish Plan Survey 2017 showed a clear preference for small developments of a high quality of design that would blend in with the existing fabric of the villages and do not impact significantly on the AONB. - 6.5 The Neighbourhood Plan therefore seeks to balance the need for new houses with ensuring that the size and density of individual developments fit comfortably within the existing type of development in the parish.
-Although the number of houses proposed in the PSLP for the parish is limited, the need for the Neighbourhood Plan is undiminished.
-It provides an essential framework for any development that may come forward in future. - 6.6 TWBC has been set a target of a minimum of 12,200 new homes across the Borough during the Local Plan Period 2020-2038, equivalent to 678 dwellings per year.
-The TWBC PSLP identifies specific sites of 10 or more dwellings in each parish.
-This excludes small-scale windfall sites, which can include brownfield and infill sites.
-The term 'windfall sites' is used to refer to those sites, usually of less than ten units, which are not included as allocated land in PSLP.
-A brownfield site refers to previously developed land, which is or was occupied by a permanent structure.
-An infill site is the development of vacant or underutilised sites within existing development. - 6.7 An Allocation of Sites in the parish considered suitable for development in the planning period 2020-2038 was undertaken by TWBC.
-Their analysis of sites was informed, but not constrained, by local knowledge from the Parish Council and Neighbourhood Plan Steering Group and has not been endorsed by them. - 6.8 The PSLP notes that there is limited scope for increasing housing numbers in rural settlements where poor infrastructure exists.
-In the TWBC Settlement Role and Function Study Matfield was shown as lacking many community facilities and services but development is still being considered there, with its better bus services and proximity to Brenchley. - 6.9 The PSLP recommends (pages 233 -236) two sites in our parish, totalling 56 60 homes, both in Matfield.
+The Parish Plan Survey 2017 showed a clear preference for small developments of a high quality of design that would blend in with the existing fabric of the villages and do not impact significantly on the AONB.

+6.5 The Neighbourhood Plan therefore seeks to balance the need for new houses with ensuring that the size and density of individual developments fit comfortably within the existing type of development in the parish.
+Although the number of houses proposed in the SLP for the parish is limited, the need for the Neighbourhood Plan is undiminished.
+It provides an essential framework for any development that may come forward in future.

+6.6 TWBC has been set a target of a minimum of 12,200 new homes across the Borough during the Local Plan Period 2020-2038, equivalent to 678 dwellings per year.
+The TWBC SLP identifies specific sites of 10 or more dwellings in each parish.

+6.7 An Allocation of Sites in the parish considered suitable for development in the planning period 2020-2038 was undertaken by TWBC.
+Their analysis of sites was informed, but not constrained, by local knowledge from the Parish Council and Neighbourhood Plan Steering Group and has not been endorsed by them.

+6.8 The SLP notes that there is limited scope for increasing housing numbers in rural settlements where poor infrastructure exists.
+In the TWBC Settlement Role and Function Study Matfield was shown as lacking many community facilities and services but development is still being considered there, with its better bus services and proximity to Brenchley.

+6.9 The SLP allocates (pages 235 -240) two sites in our parish, totalling 56 - 60 homes, both in Matfield.
 This is an increase of around 5% over the current 1150 homes.
 One of the sites is the triangular area between Maidstone Road, Brenchley Road and Coppers Lane (AL/BM1), which was granted outline planning permission for 45 homes in May 2020 and approval of its Reserved Matters application in March 2021.
 Construction began on the site in Spring 2021 and the first homes were marketed in Autumn 2021.
 The other proposed allocation is for 11 to 15 houses on a site to the west of Matfield Village Hall (AL/BM2).
-Specific Policies for this Allocated site can be found in Policy H11 - 6.10 No sites have been allocated by TWBC in Brenchley.
+Specific Policies for this allocated site can be found in Policy H8 of this Plan.

+6.10 No sites have been allocated by TWBC in Brenchley.
 Sites that were submitted in Brenchley in the Call for Sites were rejected in the TWBC Strategic Housing and Economic Land Availability Assessment due to landscape, biodiversity and/or setting concerns.
 Other sites submitted within the parish in the Call for Sites were deemed unsuitable for lack of access, uncertainty of delivery and not being logical extensions to the Limits to Built Development (LBDs).

-H1.
-Scale of housing development
+H1 Scale of housing development